Ullevaal Stadion: Facilities

+Concert venue

+As a concert venue, Ullevaal Stadion has played host to a-ha in 2002 and 2010.
+Several other international artists has also performed there, including Rammstein, Kygo, Green Day, Bon Jovi and Bruce Springsteen. a-ha has also filmed two music videos at the venue.
+The music videos for the songs Did Anyone Approach You? and the 2003 live version of the classic The Sun Always Shines on T.V.

 Transport

 The stadium is located next to the Ullevål stadion station of the Oslo Metro, and is served by lines 4 and 5 (the Sognsvann Line and the Ring Line).
 The stadium is also within a ten-minute walk from Rikshospitalet station of the Oslo Tramway, located on the Ullevål Hageby Line and served by trams 17 and 18.
 In addition, the motorway Ring 3 runs nearby.
 Parking is available at Rikshospitalet, Domus Atletica and Sogn Upper Secondary School; these are within a five minutes walk.